Wounded Syrians recount horror of tank assaults

-REYHANLI, Turkey (Reuters) - Like most demonstrators in the crowd, Syrian university student Muaz Jaban was undaunted when soldiers began firing on their anti-government protest in his northern hometown of Ma‘arra last week.
+REYHANLI, Turkey, March 21 (Reuters) - Like most demonstrators in the crowd, Syrian university student Muaz Jaban was undaunted when soldiers began firing on their anti-government protest in his northern hometown of Ma‘arra last week.

 So the commanding officer ordered tanks to open fire.

-Now lying in a Turkish hospital bed barely a kilometer from the Syrian border, the 22-year-old student of Arabic literature stares blankly at the bandaged stumps that were once his legs.
+Now lying in a Turkish hospital bed barely a kilometre from the Syrian border, the 22-year-old student of Arabic literature stares blankly at the bandaged stumps that were once his legs.

 “We saw the tanks pull into town.
 In front of them were soldiers.
 First, the soldiers started firing on the protesters, but we stayed where we were,” said Jaban’s uncle, who declined to give his name for fear of reprisals on family at home.